 Influenced by her many years of contact and improvisational dance, Abby's style as a doula draws on somatic intelligence, spacial awareness, and accessing intuition.
 Her awareness of space and sensitivity to her surroundings has served her not only in the dance studio, but also in the laboring woman's space.
 Prenatally she assists couples to prepare for labor by arming them with a comprehensive toolbox of labor comfort measures and techniques, in addition to providing a variety of resources and information on evidence-based practices.
 During labor she helps couples to draw on their strengths and to tap into their into their bodies and their innate physical intelligence.
 Abby shape shifts as needed to fill in any gaps, whether that be with information, resources, touch, gentle suggestions, reassurance, or simply being present.

 She has births at many of the hospitals and birthing centers in the NYC area, as well as home births, and has worked seamlessly with a variety of care providers and the families and friends of birthing couples.
-As a mother of two, Abby has been through birth herself, in addition to attending over 135 births in the NYC area.
+As a mother of two, Abby has been through birth herself, in addition to attending about 150 births in the NYC area.
 She provides labor support from a place of compassionate understanding and nonjudgmental respect for all fellow birthing mothers/parents and families, regardless of their birth preferences and choices.
 Her goal is to support you in the way that works best for you, as you prepare during pregnancy for labor, birth, and motherhood/parenthood.
 She is a strong advocate for breastfeeding and postpartum healing, and will work with you to make the "4th trimester" as smooth as possible.

 When she's not doula-ing, you can find Abby riding her bike around Brooklyn with her two boys, hanging out in Prospect Park, cooking, and maybe seeing dance or practicing yoga - two things she can't get enough of.
 She was born in and grew up in Massachusetts, minus some time abroad, and has been living in (various parts of) Brooklyn for the past 16 years.

 Education and Trainings